django-import-export/django-import-export/docs/advanced_usage.rst

     >>> resource = BookResource(publisher_id=1)

-If you need to pass dynamic values to the Resource from an `Admin integration`_, refer to See :ref:`dynamically_set_resource_values`.
+If you need to pass dynamic values to the Resource when importing via the Admin UI, refer to See :ref:`dynamically_set_resource_values`.

 Django Natural Keys